SAP/jenkins-library/documentation/docs/extensibility.md

 ```

 !!! note "`return this`"
-    Don't forget the `return this` which is required at the end of _all_ extension scripts.
+    Don't forget the `return this`, which is required at the end of _all_ extension scripts.
     This is due to how Groovy loads scripts internally.

 !!! note "Init stage cannot be extended"
-    Please note, the `Init` stage among other things also checks out your current repository including your extensions.<br />
+    Please note that the `Init` stage also checks your current repository including your extensions.<br />
-    Thus it is not possible to use extensions on this stage.
+    Therefore, it is not possible to use extensions on this stage.

 ### Practical example

-For a more practical example, you can use extensions in SAP Cloud SDK Pipeline to add custom linters to the pipeline.
+For a more practical example, you can use extensions in the SAP Cloud SDK pipeline to add custom linters to your pipeline.

-A linter is a tool that can check the source code for certain stylistic criteria, and many teams chose to use a linter to ensure a common programming style.
+A linter is a tool that can check the source code for certain stylistic criteria.
+Many teams choose to use a linter to ensure a common programming style.

-As an example, if you want to use [Checkstyle](https://checkstyle.sourceforge.io/) in your codebase, you might use an extension similar to this one in a file called `.pipeline/extensions/lint.groovy` in your project:
+For example, if you want to use [Checkstyle](https://checkstyle.sourceforge.io/) in your codebase, you might use an extension similar to this one in a file called `.pipeline/extensions/lint.groovy` in your project:

 ```groovy
 def call(Map parameters) {